stutigoswami/bengio-lm-analysis/README.md

   the network does not care about linguistics, only statistics. which is kind of the whole point of the paper.
-- Vowels partially cluster but not uniformly, which also lines up with Bengio's claim that similar words (or in this case characters) end up close in embedding space. i is isolated because of the ia ending pattern in names like julia, olivia, sofia. a and e are basically best friends.
+- Vowels partially cluster but not uniformly, which also lines up with the paper's claim that similar words (or in this case characters) end up close in embedding space. i is isolated because of the ia ending pattern in names like julia, olivia, sofia. a and e are basically best friends.